treadly55/weekend-away-event-finder/README.md

 # 🎉 City Event Finder

-**City Event Finder** is a proof-of-concept web application powered by the OpenAI Assistants API working as an AI agent to find and curate events in different major Australian capital cities.
-The Assistant considers both the upcoming weather for the selected city and the upcoming events in that location before making an informed suggestion.
+**City Event Finder** is a proof-of-concept web application powered by an agentic AI agent which is programmed to find and curate events in different major Australian capital cities.
+The AI agent considers both the upcoming weather for the selected city and the upcoming events in that location before making an informed suggestion.

-The application relies on SerpApi for event data, and OpenWeatherMap for weather forecasts.
+The AI agent relies on SerpApi for event data, and OpenWeatherMap for weather forecasts.

 ## 🛠 Tech Stack